OctopusDeploy/docs/docs/administration/authentication-providers/okta-authentication.md

 - you don't have any typos or copy-paste errors
 - remember things are case-sensitive
-- remember to remove or add slash characters as we've instructed - they matter too!
+- remember to remove or add slash characters - they matter too!

 ### Check OpenID Connect metadata is working {#Oktaauthentication-CheckOpenIDConnectmetadataisworking}